 Individuals must possess a baccalaureate degree and complete all prerequisite requirements prior to beginning the professional program.
 Following successful completion of the professional curriculum, the student receives the DPT degree.
 Completion of a postgraduate internship is required to be eligible to seek a license to practice Physical Therapy in the state of California.

-Prospective International Students (click on link)
+Prospective International Students (see details further down on page)

-Admissions to Entry-Level Doctor of Physical Therapy Graduate Program
+Admission to Entry-Level Doctor of Physical Therapy Graduate Program

 Late and incomplete applications will be not considered.